gh123man/SwiftUI-LazyPager/README.md

 You can customize the double tap behavior using the `zoomable(min: CGFloat, max: CGFloat, doubleTapGesture: DoubleTap)`.
 By default `doubleTapGesture` is set to `.scale(0.5)` which means "zoom 50% when double tapped".
 You can change this to a different ratio or set it to `.disabled` to disable the double tap gesture.

 ## Dismiss gesture handling
 By default `.onDismiss` will be called after the pull to dismiss gesture is completed.
 It is often desirable to fade out the background in the process. `LazyPager` uses a fully transparent background by default so you can set your own custom background.
+NOTE: `.onDismiss` is only supported for `.horizontal` pagers.

 To control the dismiss opacity of a custom background, use a `Binding<CGFloat>` like `.onDismiss(backgroundOpacity: $opacity) {` to fade out your custom background.